Simultaneous bilingualism: Importance

 Studying bilingual acquisition is important because it may have real effects on academic performances for bilingual children in school.
 Research has shown that vocabulary size is an indicator of academic performance and literacy.
-As we know, different contexts can cause differences in vocabulary in each language.
+It is known that different contexts can cause differences in vocabulary in each language.
 Despite these differences, have suggested that bilingual children are not necessarily disadvantaged in academic performance or academic spoken language because they have a good grasp on the language used for their academics.
 Regardless, home vocabulary is still relevant to academic life, and it is important to get a better balance in vocabulary acquisition to be able to effectively communicate in both languages.

 Due to the effects of environment on language acquisition, it is important that all languages are valued and have support for proper bilingual growth.
 This includes having proper resources to encourage learning and use of multiple languages.
 This is especially difficult in the United States where there are not many resources available to support bilingual growth, especially to people from lower socioeconomic backgrounds who do not have access to special bilingual schools.

 As researchers have shown, context is also incredibly important to the acquisition of bilingual vocabulary.
 Speaking with children in different languages in different contexts will allow them to gain a more full vocabulary in each language.
 Furthermore, increasing the number of people children interact with in each language will provide them with more opportunities to learn in varied contexts.
 Study has provided evidence against the popular "one-parent-one-language" approach, as it restricted the contexts a child had for interactions and use of that language.